 Tirokafteri - Spicy Feta Dip

 We like to think of this as Greek-style pimiento cheese, with feta standing in for cheddar (tirokafteri literally means “spicy cheese").
 We like to turn up the flavor with a roasted a poblano chile and add a pinch of cayenne pepper.
 If you prefer a milder (and faster) version, swap out the poblano for a jarred sweet roasted red pepper.
-Serve it as a meze or appetizer, with ouzo or beer, and our seeded lavash.
+Serve it as a meze or appetizer with seeded lavash at your next gathering.

 Cook time: 15 to 20 minutes

 For the cheese spread: